CognierInsight/Blockchain-KYC/README.md

 Note:

-It is not a final Application, This source code give you better understanding of Blockchain hyperledger composer.
+Dear All, This Project is not complete.
+This source code gives you better understanding of Blockchain hyperledger composer.